 Our teeth are an important part of our life.
 In fact, they are probably one of the most important factors leading to a healthy and happy life that people tend to overlook.
 Just consider what would happen if you were no longer able to speak or sing or eat the kind of food that you love—the world might seem like a much drearier place, right?
 Especially as your health suffered from a poor diet.
-Luckily, modern dentistry has a number of ways to help ensure that your teeth remain strong and in place.
+Luckily, South Main Dental has a number of ways to help ensure that your teeth remain strong and in place.
 Dental crowns, for example, are a good option that works to strengthen your teeth and keep them functional inside of your mouth.

 Learn More About Crown Lengthening

 When it comes to keeping your teeth protected, dental crowns are a great option.
 They work by covering your tooth entirely in order to help protect it from the wear and tear of biting and chewing, as well as offering some additional support to a weakened tooth.
 To put it more simply, you can think of a dental crown as a safe: it is placed around your tooth to provide some much-needed strength and to keep everything inside of it (your natural tooth) safe and sound.
 Many people will need at least a crown or two throughout their lifetimes.